david-pawar/DavidsBookStore/DavidsBookStore/README.txt

 1010   all application is working correctly, before I did not added the IActionResult GetAll in CategoryController.js
 FIX: now I added that code, Now app is working good

+1013    review further steps, which I done before, I found a typo: rather than writing category.js I wrote Category.js 1016   ERROR    I am creating category, but it does not show in category list

+there are more stuff do , I guess, if I want to add category

+Added IActionResult Delete in CategoryController.cs ,
+in Upsert.cshtml  changed @if (Model.Id != null)    ->   @if (Model.Id != 0)   on line 12

+1026   added this code   onclick=Delete("/Admin/Category/Delete/${data}")    in Category.js on line 23

+1230 added delete function in category.js

+slides end, hope this will work and dont have to read all slides from beginning.

+Hurayyyyyyy!   - it worked, amazing

+                                                       NOV 24  -   FINALLY ON Part 3

+SECTION-1

+1039   I have already added CoverType.cs in the project
+       I have already added CoverTypeRepository.cs and ICoverTypeRepository.cs

+1042 added CoverTypeRepository.cs and ICoverTypeRepository.cs  in UnitOfWork and IUnitOfWork, but it showing a little error

+ERROR in UNITOFWORK

+Severity	Code	Description	Project	File	Line	Suppression State Error	CS1729	'CoverTypeRepository' does not contain a constructor that takes 1 arguments	DavidsBooks.DataAccess 1057, some error get fixed but, one error still persist

+in UnitOfWork.cs:
+Error	CS1729	'CoverTypeRepository' does not contain a constructor that takes 1 arguments

+fix above error by adding constructor with one parameter

+1109 : error - Cannot implicitly convert type 'DavidsBooks.DataAccess.Repository.CoverTypeRepository'
+to 'DavidsBooks.DataAccess.Repository.IRepository.ICoverTypeRepository'.
+An explicit conversion exists (are you missing a cast?)

+1113 going to do IUnitOfWork and UnitOfWork parts again

+1132 ERROR CAUSE: I did not perform all steps, did not added covertype controller and view, 1310 all steps has been performed - created ICoverTypeRepository, Updated IUnitOfWork.cs and UnitOfWork, create CoverTypeRepository and
+     ICoverTypeRepository.cs

+     create migraation and updated database - 20231124175650_CoverTypeToTheDatabase.cs    ========NAME